xcore/sw_serial_to_ethernet/doc_app_note/s2e_app_note.rst

 Points to note
 --------------
-  #.
-Hosts with long TCP/IP response times, or large latency due to switches will result in data loss.
+.. warning:: Hosts with long TCP/IP response times, or large latency due to switches will result in data loss.
 In such cases, use traffic/network analysis tools such as Wireshark to verify host and device response times.
 As a thumb rule, the `TCP round trip time time` to send and receive an acknowledgement for a transmitted UART buffer should not exceed the UART buffer filling time.
 Application buffers may need to be increased as a result to avoid such data losses.
 Refer to FAQ section for more details.

-  #.
-This application uses XS1-L8-128 device.
+.. note:: This application uses XS1-L8-128 device.
 Two tile devices provide more room for larger application buffers to accomodate slow hosts, more scope to add more custom functionality in the available spare logical core(s).
 They also provide additional IO ports to cater to the hardware needs such as hardware flow control etc.,

 FAQs
 ----